 1 & 2 Kings: Simon DeVries, 1 Kings, Second Edition (WBC) and T.R.
 Hobbs, 2 Kings (WBC) are both in depth, scholarly treatments which I highly recommend.

 1 & 2 Chronicles: My former professor Keith Bodner is currently working on a new volume in the NICOT series, which no doubt will be excellent.
-In the mean time, Sarah Japhet’s OTL volume is my go-to, but don’t take that as her getting a consolation prize.
+Right now, Sarah Japhet’s OTL volume is my go-to, but don’t take that as her getting a consolation prize.
 Bodner has his work cut out for him if he wants to exceed what Japhet has done.